Second Seminole War: The Dade Battle

+Fictional massacres depicted in An Authentic Narrative of the Seminole War.

+Fictional massacres depicted in An Authentic Narrative of the Seminole War.

 As the realization that the Seminoles would resist relocation sank in, Florida began preparing for war.
 The St. Augustine Militia asked the War Department for the loan of 500 muskets.
 Five hundred volunteers were mobilized under Brig.
 Gen. Richard K. Call.
 Indian war parties raided farms and settlements, and families fled to forts, large towns, or out of the territory altogether.
 A war party led by Osceola captured a Florida militia supply train, killing eight of its guards and wounding six others.
 Most of the goods taken were recovered by the militia in another fight a few days later.
 Sugar plantations along the Atlantic coast south of St. Augustine were destroyed, with many of the slaves on the plantations joining the Seminoles.